dlm6693/Advertisement-Copy-Topic-Modeling-Classification/README.md

 * Naturally topic modelling is meaningless if said topics don't make any sense!
 So trying to account for this is absolutely essential
 * More text data is needed, so I plan to use LDA on descriptions since there was so much more text to train on in there
 * Another option would to be gather more ad copy data, but since I scraped my initial source for everything it had, I would need to find another one, which might be impossible without paying for it
+* Experimenting more with non-negative matrix factorization - was unable to automatically tune using randomized search
+* Look into biterm topic modeling and other methods that are more ideal for processing shorter documents